FEUP-ESOF-2020-21/open-cx-t2g2-teamnamenotfound/README.md

 ## Project management

-The project management tool we use was [Github Projects](https://github.com/features/project-management/com), capable of registering task, assign tasks to people, add estimations to task, monitor tasks progress, and therefore being able to track their projects.
+The project management tool we used was [Github Projects](https://github.com/features/project-management/com), capable of registering task, assign tasks to people, add estimations to task, monitor tasks progress, and therefore being able to track their projects.

 ---